jiaozhu/prometheus-transformer/README.md

 Once the service is running, you can access the transformed metrics at: `http://localhost:{port}/metrics`

 ## Contributing

-Feel free to open issues or pull requests if you have suggestions or improvements.
+Contributions are welcome!
+Feel free to open issues or pull requests if you have suggestions, improvements, or bug fixes.
+If you have any questions or need further clarification on any matter, you can reach out to the maintainer directly at [weijie@linux.com](mailto:weijie@linux.com).